beefyfinance/beefy-dot-com/src/content/blog/stargate.md

 Users new to Stargate should take a look at their [comprehensive documentation](https://stargateprotocol.gitbook.io/stargate/v/user-docs/), which sets out how the protocol works.
 Stargate offers a simple transfer service where tokens are swapped on one chain for another (with a short delay for bridging).
 Similar to other decentralized exchanges, users can also contribute to the protocol by supplying liquidity to its various pools, and earn incentives on that liquidity through $STG token farms.
 Finally, by locking your $STG with the protocol, you can accrue vote-escrowed STG (**"veSTG"**) and participate in Stargate's governance.

 Beefy is proud to be working closely with the Stargate community to support the liquidity of its $STG token.
-Through our recent [Stargate governance proposal](https://snapshot.org/#/stgdao.eth/proposal/0xd6bb6427e285ae4e269ebb9f4d0396808d2de356c654c19877402da4e3e8c44a), it has been agreed that Beefy will handle $3 million of $STG liquidity through our existing [STG-USDC vault](https://app.beefy.com/vault/velodrome-v2-stg-usdc) on OP Mainnet.
+Through our recent [Stargate governance proposal](https://snapshot.org/#/stgdao.eth/proposal/0xd6bb6427e285ae4e269ebb9f4d0396808d2de356c654c19877402da4e3e8c44a), it has been agreed that Beefy will handle $3 million of $STG liquidity through our existing [STG-USDCe vault](https://app.beefy.com/vault/velodrome-v2-stg-usdc) on OP Mainnet.
 We will also implement extra $OP boosts for this vault to incentivize new and existing liquidity providers.
 Together, Beefy and Stargate aim to anchor liquidity through our proposal, to facilitate and encourage participation in Stargate's governance and community on Optimism.

 ### LayerZero Technology